Eondo/The-Munich-Marauders/index.md

 ## Welcome fellow muggle!
-We are a local chapter of [Harry Potter and the Sacred Text](https://www.harrypottersacredtext.com).
+We are the Munich local chapter of the [Harry Potter and the Sacred Text Podcast](https://www.harrypottersacredtext.com).
 We meet regularily to treat the Harry Potter books as sacred, to build a community of love, respect and thoughtfulness.
 We support trans-liberation and oppose J.K.
 Rowlings hateful rethoric on the issue.
 We are not a cult, but of course that is what a cult would say, isn't it?

 ### Contact
 contact@munichmarauders.org